 The recipe I'm going to share with you today isn't the recipe from all those years ago in the Chinese food place at the mall, and I'd be hard-pressed to call it authentic.
 But it is delicious.
 And if you are looking for something different to do with a big chunk of pork, something that will keep you up at night with cravings, then this is it.

 The red colour of char siu generally comes from either red bean curd or red food colouring.
 My colour comes from Korean chili powder.
 It is likely that char siu was originally cooked slowly over an open fire, which led to a red smoke ring around the meat.
 It's also possible that the red bean curd was added to mimic that natural red line.
-As nice as the red colour is, if you can't find red bean curd or Korean Chili powder, I recommend just leaving it.
-It's always best not to die your food with red food colouring if you can avoid it.
+As nice as the red colour is, if you can't find red bean curd or Korean chili powder, I recommend just leaving it.
+It's always best not to dye your food with red food colouring if you can avoid it.

 Char Siu Flavours